chriswongez/Health_App/README.md

 ## Contributing
 Contributions are what make our application such a wonderful environment to learn, become challenged, but also build.
 Every support anyone can offer is much welcome.
 1. Fork the Project
-2. Create your Feature Branch
+2. Create your feature Branch
-3. Commit your Changes to the fork
+3. Commit your changes to the fork
 4. Push to the Branch
 5. Open a Pull Request

+## License